 I just signed up, when will I hear something?

-For the 2017 Fall season, you should receive a call sometime after the coaches meeting on August 12, 2017.
+For the 2018 Spring season, you should receive a call sometime after the coaches meeting on February 27, 2018 (for 9U and Up) and March 1, 2018 (for 4U-8U).
 That is when the coaches receive their rosters and depending on the coach’s schedule, he/she should call you shortly thereafter.
-If you have not heard from your coach by August 26, 2017, please call the MSA office at 432-818-1294.
+If you have not heard from your coach by March 8, 2018, please call the MSA office at 432-818-1294.

 When does the season start?